RULES AND TERMS

 Technical Director - tech [at] aafilmfest.org

-Tom Bray has a broad and deep understanding of the production, aesthetic and IT aspects of event staging, media integration, and related technologies.
+Tom Bray has been the Tech Director since 2006, bringing the festival from analog film and video formats to be well positioned in the digital age.
+He has a broad and deep understanding of the production, aesthetic and IT aspects of event staging, media integration, and related technologies.
 This enables him to spark any project to excellence through knowledge, experience, and insight.
-He is a converging technologies consultant at the University of Michigan Duderstadt Center; an adjunct assistant professor at the U-M Stamps School of Art & Design; and a member of the National Association of Broadcasters, New Media Centers, and Society of Motion Picture and Television Engineers.
+He is a Converging Technologies Consultant at the University of Michigan Duderstadt Center; an adjunct assistant professor at the U-M Stamps School of Art & Design; and a member of the National Association of Broadcasters, New Media Centers, and Society of Motion Picture and Television Engineers, where he has been the Chair for the past two years.
 Bray received a Research Technical Staff Recognition Award for providing technological support for U-M faculty research and artistic projects for more than 25 years, effectively bridging the gap between academics across campus and the technological resources they need to enable research and programmatic goals.
+And he is often heard saying: “I have been father to only a small number of creative projects, but midwife to thousands."

 Scott Boberg